SeSaM-Biotech GmbH

 SeSaM-Biotech GmbH (in short SeSaM-Biotech) is a biotechnology service company founded in 2008 in Bremen and localized in Aachen today.

 The company has a main focus on Protein Engineering projects based on the QuESt (Quality Enzyme Solutions) strategy and gene library generation using its patented platform technology Sequence Saturation Mutagenesis.

 Company

-The SeSaM-Biotech GmbH was founded in 2008 as a spin-off of Jacobs University Bremen by Prof. Ulrich Schwaneberg who had developed and improved the patented key technology Sequence Saturation Mutagenesis (SeSaM) in the preceding years, In 2012, SeSaM-Biotech moved to its new facilities at the Leibniz-Institute for Interactive Materials (DWI) in Aachen.
+The SeSaM-Biotech GmbH was founded in 2008 as a spin-off of Jacobs University Bremen by Ulrich Schwaneberg who had developed and improved the patented key technology Sequence Saturation Mutagenesis (SeSaM) in the preceding years, In 2012, SeSaM-Biotech moved to its new facilities at the Leibniz-Institute for Interactive Materials (DWI) in Aachen.
 Today, it is a small company in the growing Biotechnology sector providing mainly services to diverse customers from the Biotechnology industry.
 Starting from SeSaM library generation, SeSaM-Biotech now applies a variety of random and focused mutagenesis methods in combination with developing and applying high-throughput screening assays for the realization of extensive protein engineering projects according to the KnowVolution strategy.
 Besides, internal research is performed for the further development of the in-house techniques and the expansion of the product range beyond protein engineering service provision.